Ángela Rodicio

-María Ángeles Rodríguez González, known as Ángela Rodicio (born 6 March 1963 in Ribadavia, Spain) is a Foreign Affairs reporter for the Spanish public Television (TVE) program Informe Semanal.
+María Ángeles Rodríguez González (born 6 March 1963 in Ribadavia, Spain), known as Ángela Rodicio, is a Foreign Affairs reporter for the Spanish public Television (TVE) program Informe Semanal.

 Life and work

 Ángela Rodicio graduated with a degree in Journalism by the Complutense University of Madrid.
 She has worked for Spanish newspapers like Diario 16, El Independiente, Faro de Vigo, La Voz de Galicia, CNN and BBC.
 In addition, she took specialization courses at international universities, such as Fordham University of New York City.

 In 1988 she covered Middle East, she entered in TVE in 1989, and she also worked for Informe Semanal.
 She covered the Gulf War in 1990.

 In 1992 she became the correspondent in Central and Eastern Europe, but she had her office in Budapest.
 She covered the dissolution of the Soviet Union and Bosnian War until 1996 and she spent a long time in Sarajevo.
 During that year she opened the first correspondence office in Jerusalem.

 She has been the author and scriptwriter of the documentary In the Name of Ala.
 In one hour she takes a look at the Islam radicalism and how believers are able to immolate themselves in the name of their god.
 The documentary was awarded with the golden nymph in the Monte-Carlo Television Festival in 2002.

 She also worked in newspapers such as Diario 16 and El Independiente, and she collaborated in international journals such as Limes.